kmati/friedjuju/src/json-to-markup/README.md

 Details about the syntax of the dot expressions can be found in the [ideas/idea-expression-grammar.md](ideas/idea-expression-grammar.md "A Full(ish) Description of the Expression Grammar") document.
 Read the sections describing Usage 1.

+# j2m and the Virtual DOM

+The friedjuju project contains a module called [vdom](../vdom) that provides virtual DOM support.
+For a full discussion on the subject, read the [vdom/README.md document](../vdom).
+Simply put, the vdom allows you to update sections of the DOM more efficiently than direct DOM manipulation.

+## Appendix ##

 # Gotcha: No top-level attribute declarations